The Process of Making a Claim

 - Pain and suffering

-You may estimate the value of your injury by using the Book of Quantum.
-Using that estimate, you can add the costs of your other expenses, lost earnings and medical bills to get an idea of the value of your case.
+You may estimate the value of your injury by using the Judicial Council’s personal injury guidelines.
+Using these guidelines, you can add the costs of your expenses, lost earnings and medical bills to get an idea of the value of your case.
 Speak with a solicitor to gain a better understanding of how your claim may be calculated.

 How much should I settle my personal injury claim for?

-While there is no straightforward answer to this question, a solicitor can help you understand a potential value of your claim.
-To do this, understanding the Book of Quantum and how it works will help you in understanding a potential value of your claim.
-Bear in mind that the Book of Quantum will only consider the value of the injury and does not take into account your lost earnings and medical bills.
+While there is no straightforward answer to this question, a solicitor can help you understand the potential value of your claim.
+To do this, understanding the Judicial Council’s personal injury guidelines will help to give the injured party an estimate as to how much compensation may be awarded based on the person’s specific injuries.
+Bear in mind that the Judicial Council’s guidelines will only consider the value of your injuries and does not take into account your lost earnings and medical bills.
 These will be specific to your case, therefore, speaking with a solicitor can help you estimate the value of your case.

 When to settle my personal injury claim?